OpenDGPS/simulacore/README.md

 ## The very basic idea

 Executables are a set of bytes interpreted by the progamm loader of an operating system, and shaped for the CPU disgnated to execute this specific program.
-Either MachO (on macOS) or ELF (on Linux) or even DOS-programs compiled for a CPU contains opcode which is interpretable for the current processor.
+Either Mach-O (on macOS) or ELF (on Linux) or even DOS-programs compiled for a CPU contains opcode which is interpretable for the current processor.
 Arround this code there are areas which contains data, text, system call informations and so on.

 Assume, an executable i86-binary for macOS is written to the GPU memory it should be possible to determine, which part is the data, the text and what is the opcode.
 To know this, it is necessary to know the executable format of the runtime environment of the compilation target.
 That part is easy.